Strategic priority

 Environmental justice is at its core environmental protection – and the most systemic solution to many environmental problems.

-Industrial pollution is still a major problem today simply because major polluters across the nation were allowed to dump in the South and find other sacrifice zones to operate within.
+Industrial pollution is still a major problem today also because major polluters across the nation were allowed to dump in the South and find other sacrifice zones to operate within.
 Thanks to the early vision and success of SCELP under our founder Jimmy Chandler’s leadership, we were able to force the shutdown of the Safety-Kleen (formerly Laidlaw) Pinewood landfill, the Tyger River incinerator and the Thermal-KEM incinerator in Rock Hill, while also fighting and preventing the creation of mega-dumps in rural Marlboro and Laurens Counties.

 Environmental Justice Cases & Issues